-In principle, JST makes a public announcement with regard to the outline of specific misconduct in research activities of this project (name of researcher, project name, affiliation, research year, contents of misconduct, and measures taken).
-The Ministry of Education, Culture, Sports, Science and Technology also makes a public announcement concerning the contents of the pertinent misconduct (name of misconduct, kind of misconduct, research field of misconduct, name of expense account of misconduct, outline of misconduct, measures taken by the R&D institution, measures taken by fund distributor, and so on).
+In principle, JST makes a public announcement with regard to the outline of specific misconduct in research activities of this program (name of researcher, project name, affiliation, research year, contents of misconduct, and measures taken).
+The Ministry of Education, Culture, Sports, Science and Technology also makes a public announcement concerning the contents of the pertinent misconduct (name of misconduct, kind of misconduct, research field of misconduct, name of expense account of misconduct, outline of misconduct, measures taken by the research institution, measures taken by fund distributor, and so on).

-The said guidelines state that an R&D institution announces the survey result immediately.
+The said guidelines state that an research institution shall announce the survey results immediately.
 Each organization is requested to handle the case accordingly.